Base Collaborative Care Model Training

-Full continuing education credits are achieved by the successful participation and completion of the entire live training course and all required pre/post-tests and evaluations.
+Full continuing education credits are achieved by the successful participation and completion of the entire live base training course and all required pre/post-tests and evaluations.

 Live training continuing education certificates will be issued by MICMT after the attendee completes the associated posttest and evaluation.